ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 In order to mark product quantities of an order as deducted from your store, you need to use the **Scan** field.

-It lets you quickly insert the instances of a product you want to scrap either manually or through barcode commands.
+It lets you quickly insert the instances of a product you want to confirm as issued either manually or through barcode commands.

 For a list of available barcode templates, check out the **[Command list](command-list.md)**.